 Clastic Sedimentary Rocks

-The most common set of sedimentary rocks consist of the granular materials that occur in sediment: mud and sand and gravel and clay.
-Sediment mostly consists of surface minerals — quartz and clays — that are made by the physical breakdown and chemical alteration of rocks.
-(Feldspar and other minerals may also be in sediment if they have not had time to break down.)
+The most common set of sedimentary rocks consist of the granular materials that occur in sediment.
+Sediment mostly consists of surface minerals—quartz and clays—that are made by the physical breakdown and chemical alteration of rocks.
 These are carried away by water or wind and laid down in a different place.
 Sediment may also include pieces of stones and shells and other objects, not just grains of pure minerals.
 Geologists use the word clasts to denote particles of all these kinds, and rocks made of clasts are called clastic rocks.

 It's worth noting that some rocks commonly lumped in the igneous category are actually sedimentary.
 Tuff is consolidated ash that has fallen from the air in volcanic eruptions, making it just as sedimentary as a marine claystone.
 There is some movement in the profession to recognize this truth, although I still observe convention by mentioning tuff in About Igneous Rocks.